M4NU5/Personal_Website/content/blog/tech/devsecops-lessons-from-sans-540/index.md

 tags:
   - Automation
   - Security
-description: Discover five key DevSecOps lessons from the SANS 540 course that can enhance your pipeline security and efficiency.
-Learn how to simplify pipelines, leverage secrets stores, implement redundancy, and more for a robust DevSecOps strategy.
+description: Thinking about taking the SANS 540 DevSecOps course?
+Read this review with 5 practical lessons, exam prep tips, and real-world pipeline security insights.
 cover:
-  image: cyberpipeline.webp
+  image: SANS_540_DevSecOps_course_pipeline.webp
-  alt: cyberpipeline.webp
+  alt: SANS_540_DevSecOps_course_pipeline.webp
 ---
 ## Introduction

 I recently completed the SANS 540 course in person, and what an intense and rewarding journey it was!

+[SANS 540](https://www.sans.org/cyber-security-courses/cloud-native-security-devsecops-automation), officially titled “Cloud Security and DevSecOps Automation,” is a five-day, hands-on course from the SANS Institute designed for security engineers, DevOps teams, and cloud professionals.
+It focuses on building secure, automated CI/CD pipelines, integrating security controls, and applying real-world DevSecOps principles across cloud and containerized environments.
+The training blends lectures, labs, and practical exercises, making it one of the most applied courses in the SANS curriculum.

-As a Product Security Engineer, I’m no stranger to pipelines and the intricacies of implementing security controls and tools.
+As a product security engineer, I’m no stranger to pipelines and the intricacies of implementing security controls and tools.
 However, building everything from scratch, end-to-end, was an eye-opening experience.
 The course pushed me out of my comfort zone, especially the full day dedicated to Kubernetes, which completely fried my brain and reminded me just how much there is to learn in this field.

 As I'm knuckling down in preparation for my exam, I wanted to first highlight five key takeaways from the course that can be applied everywhere.
 Helping to augment your daily operations in pipelines, automation, and all things DevSecOps.

 A nice little bonus at the end of the week I was able to acquire the challenge coin for the course.
 Check it out in my conclusion and without further a due...

-## 1: Keep your pipelines simple and modular
+## SANS 540.1 – Keep Pipelines Simple and Modular

 Ever wonder how some people manage to create those incredibly complex pipelines that execute a multitude of tasks without losing their sanity!
 The secret is simple: don't write everything directly in the pipeline `.yaml` file.
 Instead, use bash scripts, Go scripts, or similar tools to handle the heavy lifting.
 Let the pipeline simply call these scripts to get the job done.